berrabe/awesome-flameshot/readme.md

 ### 3 - USAGE
 ---
 - All you have to do is run a simple command.
-And the rest, the script will do it for you
+And the rest, the script will do it for you. **Make sure the flameshot program is already running in the background**

 ```sh
 > ./awesome-flameshot